nilarami/Sendiment/README.md

-# Firebase Codelab: FriendlyChat
+# Sendiment

-This is the source code for the Firebase FriendlyChat codelab.
+This is the source code for the Sendiment project.
 It includes start and end versions of the code for Android,.
-To get started open the codelab instructions:
+Code includes Firebase platform linked below.

  - [Firebase Android Codelab](https://codelabs.developers.google.com/codelabs/firebase-android/).

-## How to make contributions?
+## How Do I Download/Commit/Push Changes
-Please read and follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md)
+Search and Follow Git Tutorial on Google.

 ## License